asam-ev/qc-opendrive/README.md

 # qc-opendrive

-This project implements the OpenDrive Python checker for the ASAM Quality Checker framework.
+This project implements the OpenDrive Checker for the ASAM Quality Checker project.

-In this project, several checks are implemented in order to guarantee the sanity of OpenDrive (.xodr) files.

 ## Installation